HomeBureaucracyRashmi Shukla becomes first woman police chief of Maharashtra

 Phone tapping controversy

-Later this case was closed after the court allowed the CBI's closure report paving the way for her return to the state.
+Later this case was closed after the allowed the CBI's closure report paving the way for her return to the state.

 Tenure of Rashmi Shukla